+Take a deep breath and try to get to the bottom of your question: why was my car insurance canceled?
 There are many reasons why your auto insurance company dropped you.
-The most common reasons for insurance cancelation include:
+The most common reasons for insurance cancellation include:

 - No reason.
 No reason isn’t much of a reason, we know, but many states allow insurers the right to cancel your car insurance within the first sixty to ninety days of your policy (often called the “underwriting period”) without having to state a reason.
 Insurance companies will often do this if they find discrepancies in your policy application, so it pays to be honest when you first apply for a car insurance policy.

 You might be able to fix the situation right away depending on the reason you were dropped.
 For example, if your insurance policy was canceled for non-payment, some insurance companies will allow you to pay the balance within a specific time frame and reinstate your policy.
 So, before you panic, pause, call your insurer, and see if you can reach a resolution.

 No matter where you live, driving without insurance or proof of financial responsibility is ageainst the law.
 Don’t do it!
 From Florida to Washington State, you’ll face a penalty of some kind for driving without the right coverage.
 Penalties vary by state, but can include:

 - Registration suspension

 - Possible jail time

 - Civil and criminal penalties if you’re in an accident

 - Steep fines

 - Having to meet SR-22 (or similar) requirements for several years